Go on. I defy you. Look this dog in the eye and say “So long, Molly. We’re off – without you.”

 How can it feel so devastatingly awful, so soul-destroyingly sad, to do the right thing?

 She’s too old.
 The journey would be too stressful.
 It’s too expensive.
-These were all the rationale, sensible, right reasons for leaving Molly behind.
+These were all the rational, sensible, right reasons for leaving Molly behind.
 Or, at least, that’s what everyone kept telling us.

 But they didn’t have to look into those big brown, emploring eyes.